Stephanie Buhmann

-Stephanie Buhmann (born 1977) is a German art critic, art historian, and curator.
-Born and raised in Hamburg, Germany, she lives in New York City and Lübeck, Germany.
-Her book series "Studio Conversations" focuses on contemporary female artists from different cities.
-Each book is in a different city.
-The concept for the "Studio Conversations" project goes back to 2012 when Buhamann became increasingly disenchanted with the media’s fixation the soaring art market.
-Buhmann states, "I wanted to counterbalance that trend while supporting my community by creating a permanent record of something private and simple: conversations with artists in their studios about the works on their walls."
+Stephanie Buhmann is a German-American art historian and curator.
+Born in Hamburg, Germany, she is based in New York City and Lübeck, Germany.

+Career

+In addition to curating dozens of exhibitions, Buhmann has written extensively on modern and contemporary art.
+Her essays and reviews have been published in international art magazines, exhibition catalogues, and newspapers since 2003.
+She has conducted over ninety interviews with artists and curated exhibitions in Europe and the United States.

+Since 2023, she has served as Head of the Department of Art, Architecture, and Design at the Austrian Cultural Forum New York.

 Education

-Buhmann received her PhD. from the Humboldt Universität of Berlin in 2021.
-Previously, she attended Moore College of Art and Design, Philadelphia, Pennsylvania and received a B.F.A. and Master in the History of Art, Architecture and Design from Pratt Institute, New York City, in 2002.
+Buhmann earned a Ph.D. from Humboldt University of Berlin in 2021 and a Master's degree in the History of Art and Design from Pratt Institute in New York.

-Career
+Studio Conversations

-Buhmann has conducted many interviews with contemporary artists including Nancy Spero to Mark Dion.
-She has released five books thus far: "New York Studio Conversations; Seventeen Women Talk About Art” (2016), "Berlin Studio Conversations - Twenty Women Talk About Art” (2017), New York Studio Conversations (Part II) (2018), and Rheinland Studio Conversations (2021).
+Buhmann is the author of the book series Studio Conversations, which focuses on contemporary women artists in different cities.
+Each volume is dedicated to a specific location.
+She initiated the project in 2012 in response to an increasing emphasis on the art market in media coverage.
+The series documents conversations with artists in their studios, focusing on their work and creative processes.
+She has released five books thus far: "New York Studio Conversations; Seventeen Women Talk About Art" (2016), "Berlin Studio Conversations - Twenty Women Talk About Art" (2017), New York Studio Conversations (Part II) (2018), and Rheinland Studio Conversations (2021).
 All of these were published by The Green Box, Berlin.
 Artists include Katharina Grosse, Julie Mehretu, Shirin Neshat, Carolee Schneemann, Kiki Smith and more than eighty others.

+Writing

-Buhmann’s essays and art reviews have been published by a variety of international art magazines and newspapers, including Kunst Bulletin, Sculpture Magazine, The Brooklyn Rail, ARTPulse, Art on Paper, Art Papers, Art Collector, Chelsea Now and Art Lies.
+Buhmann's essays and art reviews have been published by a variety of international art magazines and newspapers, including Kunst Bulletin, Sculpture Magazine, The Brooklyn Rail, ARTPulse, Art on Paper, Art Papers, Art Collector, Chelsea Now and Art Lies.
 She has contributed essays to various monographs, including publications by Hatje Cantz and Birkhäuser, and she is a contributing editor at artcritical.

+Curating

-In addition to being an art critic and writer, Buhmann has curated many exhibitions, including the Shirley Fiterman Art Center at the Borough of Manhattan Community College, New York, the Macy Art Gallery, Teacher's College, Columbia University and Jason McCoy gallery.
+In addition to being an art critic and writer, Buhmann has curated many exhibitions, including at the Shirley Fiterman Art Center at the Borough of Manhattan Community College, New York, the Macy Art Gallery, Teacher's College, Columbia University and Jason McCoy gallery.
 Artists she has exhibited include, Lee Krasner, Frederick Kiesler, Thomas Nozkowski, Willy Bo Richardson, Jackson Pollock, and Richard Pousette-Dart.